Traffic Blues

-Traffic Blues was a documentary series broadcast on RTÉ One.
+Traffic Blues is a documentary series broadcast on RTÉ One.
 It followed various traffic officers from the Garda Síochána.

 The first series followed the Garda Traffic Corps in a six-part series.
 The series was filmed over six months, putting the Dublin Metropolitan division based in Dublin Castle, the Louth division taking in stations in Drogheda and Dundalk and the Donegal division focusing on Burnfoot and Letterkenny areas in the centre of attention.

 It was similar in format to the British programmes Traffic Cops or Road Wars.
 Six episodes were made for the series, which aired on Sundays at 20:30.

 Series two

 A second series of Traffic Blues returned on 3 July 2011 on RTÉ One.
 It featured numerous traffic offences such as a speeding Audi A4 on Dublin's M50 and vehicle seizures on the Naas dual-carriageway.
 It also featured a drunk driver in County Cork as well as a high-speed pursuit involving a Ford Mondeo.
 The main differences between Series One and Series Two are a change in music used and footage from Cork and the N7 in Kildare.